DasEd955/StyleFindr/planning.md

      before trusting it" is a plan. -->

 **Milestone 3 — Individual tool implementations:**
+- AI Tools: GitHub Copilot & Claude Code utilized to implement each tool separately via an interative, layer-by-layer approach.
+- For `search_listings()`, the tool specification will be provided along with the listings schema/metadata & the data loader helper functions.
+The anticipated output produces will be code that filters & ranks JSON listings based on description, size, and price.
+At minimum 3 different queries will be tested, including an intentional edge case that returns no results.
+- For `suggest_outfit()`, the wardrobe schema & tool specification will be provided as input.
+The expected output will be code that identifies complementary wardrobe pieces and/or accessories along with generation of outfit recommendations.
+Both shall be tested with getter functions, `get_empty_wardrobe()` & `get_example_wardrobe()`.
+- For `create_fit_card()`, example outfit outputs & desired social media intonation will be provided.
+The anticipated output will be code that generates short, shareable captions.
+Multiple outfits will be tested to verify that captions vary dynamically based on given input.

 **Milestone 4 — Planning loop and state management:**